RapidQuest/Hrnet-Movenet-objective-Comparison/README.md

    ```
 Sample Output:
 ```
-   Movenet leads hr_net by 10%
+   Movenet lags hr_net by 10%
    ```
 Test directory tree should look like this: